husobee/husobee.github.io/_posts/2015-09-20-echo-web-framework.markdown

 {% endhighlight %}

-As you can see [master_echo][Echo] is a top contender for complex api routing, moreover it is much faster than the standard library implementation, and has a smaller memory footprint _(did you see the 0B alloc/op??)_ which makes it an awesome choice for a small fast url router implementation.
+As you can see [Echo][master_echo] is a top contender for complex api routing, moreover it is much faster than the standard library implementation, and has a smaller memory footprint _(did you see the 0B alloc/op??)_ which makes it an awesome choice for a small fast url router implementation.

 ## Sounds Great, What is the problem?

 Well, like anything else, you can't have great performance without robbing from somewhere else.
-In [master_echo][Echo's] case we have the following issues from what I can see:
+In [Echo's][master_echo] case we have the following issues from what I can see:

 1. No Regular Expression Matching on URL parameters
 2. Required to use the Echo Context Scheme to get url parameters
 3. Reports back 404 when 405 is more correct
-4. No capability for Requesting of the Web Service what it is capable of [options][using OPTIONS]
+4. No capability for Requesting of the Web Service what it is capable of [using OPTIONS][options]

-Basically, a lot of the issues I have laid out in my [url_routers][prior blog on url routers].
+Basically, a lot of the issues I have laid out in my [prior blog on url routers][url_routers].
 But, I decided to see if I couldn't help correct some of these issues, as I really like the potential within this implementation.

 ## How does Echo's URL Router Work?

 Echo has followed a good design on how to handle routing from a high level.
 The router is created as a radix tree datastructure allowing for efficient string searching capabilities.
-This implementation currently contains a radix tree per HTTP method as seen [multiple-trees][here].
+This implementation currently contains a radix tree per HTTP method as seen [here][multiple-trees].
 When a route is searched on, the first thing that is done in Router.Find, is isolating the correct method radix tree to use:

 {% highlight go %}